 Essential Living design, construct and operate residential properties for the premium, rental market.
 They create vibrant developments that prioritise quality and harness a sense of community by creating unique social spaces; exercise areas, study areas, lounges, games rooms and chill-out areas as well as shared outdoor spaces.

 Providing high-speed internet access, including carefully designed WiFi coverage and a high quality branded portal page, is considered a given in this market – residents won’t settle for anything less.

 Essential Living’s brand and their developments demand an IT infrastructure for residential build which reflects the organisation’s forward-thinking attitude and values.
 They, and us, advocate moving away from the traditional siloed approach to building systems (WiFi, IP Telephony, CCTV, Door Access etc.) and instead to integrate many of these systems into a single building network.
 This saves duplication of cost both during construction and ongoing, while creating an IT Infrastructure ready to respond to technology changes throughout the lifespan of the building.

 Curve IT are thrilled to be working with Essential Living on their programme of developments.
 The flag-ship new-build Dressage Court, located in Bethnal Green, London, opened last month (May 2017).
 Read on to find out how we worked with them to deliver the IT infrastructure required to support their residents – to the timescales, budget and quality standards they required.

 Essential Living’s IT Strategy

-- The IT infrastructure to reflect the Essential Living brand values – professional service, high quality, convenience, reliability and longevity.
+- The IT infrastructure for residential build to reflect the Essential Living brand values – professional service, high quality, convenience, reliability and longevity.